apache/incubator-brooklyn/docs/license/contributor-agreements/index.md

    (such as if you are working for a company), someone authorized by the company must [Echosign](TODO) the **Corporate Contributor License Agreement** ([text here](brooklyn-ccla.txt))

-These can also be printed, signed, and mailed to the project at:

-    Brooklyn Open Source Project
-    Cloudsoft Corporation
-    Appleton Tower, suite 8.12
-    Edinburgh
-    EH8 9LE
-    Scotland